 Figure 5-1.
-Landfill site wind roses over the 14 years of monitoring data.
-Wind data for monitoring Years 1 through 10 are shown in two-year groups, while the data for Year 11 through Year 14, are displayed as individual wind roses.
+Wind roses for the Landfill site over the 15 years of monitoring data.
+Wind data for monitoring Years 1 through 10 are shown in two-year groups, while the data for Year 11 through Year 15 are displayed as individual wind roses.
 Only data labeled "valid" or "suspect" are used.

 Figure 5-2.
-Community site wind roses over the 14 years of monitoring data.
-Wind data for monitoring Years 1 through 10 are shown in two-year groups, while the data for Year 11 through Year 14 (Reseda site), are displayed as individual wind roses.
+Wind roses for the Community Site over the 15 years of monitoring data.
+Wind data for monitoring Years 1 through 10 are shown in two-year groups, while the data for Year 11 through Year 15 (Reseda site) are displayed as individual wind roses.
 Only data labeled "valid" or "suspect" are used.
 Wind data at the Community site were replaced with those from the Reseda site since Year 11.